-Dennis Ojogho is an attorney and associate in Latham & Watkins' Boston office.
-He was born and raised in Los Angeles and he is a proud child of Nigerian immigrants.
-He is also a graduate of Harvard Law School and Harvard College.
-Dennis is passionate about using the law to advance social and economic justice.
-He maintains a blog on Medium and he is currently working on his first full-length novel, A Story for Every Name.
-He is also the author of the short story Frederick Douglass and the John Brown Scouts.
-In his spare time, Dennis enjoys playing basketball and practicing the guitar.
+Dennis Ojogho is a Nigerian-American attorney from Los Angeles.
+A graduate of Harvard Law School and Harvard College, Dennis is passionate about using the law to advance social and economic justice.
+He writes on Medium and recently published his first novel, The Dreams of Our Ancestors.
+Dennis is also the author of the short story Frederick Douglass and the John Brown Scouts.
+In his free time, Dennis enjoys playing guitar and chess.

 High school: Los Angeles High School